heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-11-commonly-used-php-functions-in-my-php-projects.md

 ---
 layout: post
-title: Commonly use PHP functions or code snippets in my PHP projects
+title: Commonly used PHP functions or code snippets in my PHP projects
-description: A compilation of some commonly use PHP functions or code snippets that I have been using for most of my PHP projects.
+description: A compilation of some commonly used PHP functions or code snippets that I have been using for most of my PHP projects.
 keywords: php, commonly use php functions, php code snippets, php projects, compilation of code snippets, helpful php functions
 tags: [PHP]
 comments: true
 ---

-Few years ago, I have been actively developing web applications in PHP and some of my old PHP project source code are backed up on my [GitHub](https://github.com/heiswayi).
-Within that period, I have been using these PHP custom functions for most of my PHP projects.
-Some of these code snippets are created by my own to suit my development requirements.
+Few years ago, I have been actively developing web applications in PHP.
+Within those years, I have been using these custom PHP functions for most of my PHP projects as long as they are still valid.
+Some of these code snippets are written by myself to fit some development requirements.

 ### Hash user password